Have you ever considered a hiking date? If you’re into the outdoors, you should! I had one that changed my life forever.

 If you’re early into dating this person, you may not be showing a great deal of physical touch.
 Hiking gives the opportunity for physical contact.

 Be chivalrous if you’re a man.
 Give a hand climbing over a log or crossing a stream.
 Either of you may touch an arm or shoulder when pointing out wildlife along the trail.

-Be romantic and thoughtful along the way.
-Consider a picnic in the valley below a majestic mountain, by a lake, a peaceful stream, or waterfall along the trail.
+Romantic hiking begins with thoughtfulness and a little planning.
+Choose romantic hiking trails and make it a hiking picnic date in the valley below a majestic mountain, by a lake, a peaceful stream, or a waterfall along the trail.
 Whether you stop for a picnic or not, the beauty of nature that you encounter can spur romance.
 Stop and enjoy the sights along the way.
 Create memories.

 My wife and I hiked to a waterfall on our first date.

 Related Content: Waterfall Safety Tips For Hikers

 4. Physical Activity Shows You Care About Your Health

 A hiking date shows your care about your physical health and that you’re not a lazy couch potato.
 It’s important to find someone in good physical health.
 If you fall in love with your date, you want them to be around for a long time and also want them to be interested in keeping you healthy.

 You don’t have to be in crazy awesome shape for a hiking date.
 It will, however, tell your date that you keep in at least modest shape.
 I mean your not going to be hiking up Pikes Peak or anything.
 You should be taking a pretty easy hike.